druid-io/druid-operator/docs/getting_started.md

 druid-operator$ kubectl apply -f examples/tiny-cluster.yaml
 ```

+Note that above tiny-cluster only works on a single node kubernetes cluster(e.g. typical k8s cluster setup for dev using kind or minikube) as it uses local disk as "deep storage".

 ## Debugging Problems

  - For kubernetes version 1.11 make sure to disable ```type: object``` in the CRD root spec.